 Welcome to the Colorado School of Mines!
 You are starting a journey through one of the best Hydrologic Science and Engineering Programs in the world.
 This webpage is 1) a summary of important information on your degree process and 2) a guide to efficient navigation of your graduate degree.
 Our program administers M.S. (thesis and non-thesis option) and Ph.D. degrees in Hydrology, and details on our programs are found in the Graduate Catalog.

 The Hydrologic Science and Engineering (HSE) Program at Mines is an interdisciplinary graduate program designed to provide an environment in which students can develop a solid background in quantitative water science, engineering and/or policy, with particular emphasis on areas of expertise of the participating faculty.
 We offer programs of study in fundamental hydrologic science and applied hydrology with engineering applications.
-Our Program is designed around a shared fundamental core of aqueous chemistry, surface and subsurface hydrology, and chemical transport in hydrologic systems.
+Our Program is designed around a shared fundamental core of surface and subsurface hydrology and hydrogeochemical transport.

 Being accepted to the program does not assure that you will earn a degree, or if you do earn a degree that you will do it within a specific time period.
 At the graduate level, the student (not the instructor) is responsible for advancing the student’s education.
 Rather than “going along for the ride,” you, as the student, are steering and have your foot on the accelerator.
 At lower levels you do as you are instructed, attending class, reading the material assigned, submitting homework and taking exams.
 Now, you need to develop the skills to guide your own study, think beyond the obvious concrete items presented in each class, and read beyond what is assigned.
 If you focus and take charge of your program, you can complete the degree promptly.